RockitBootcamp/Student-Resources/JavaScript/12 Loops/README.md

 });
 ```

-Without the `i` variable.
-Just because the loop is going to pass us that second variable doesn't mean we have to accept it.
+The code above is missing the `i` variable.
+The `forEach` will pass you the index as the second argument, but that doesn't mean we have to make use of it.
+If you're not making use of it, there's no reason to include it in the callback function.

 In each of these two examples, the code output:

 ```
 puppies